civican/legisinfo/42-1/bills/C-58/bill_text.md

   **(1)** A minister is not required to cause to be published any of the information, any part of the information, any of the materials or any part of the materials referred to in any of sections `74` to `78` if that information, that part of the information, those materials or that part of those materials were set out in a record and, in dealing with a request for access to that record, a head of a government institution could under Part 1 refuse to disclose that record, in whole or in part, for a reason that is set out in that Part.

-  **(2)** A head of a government institution shall not cause to be published any of the information, any part of the information, any of the materials or any part of the materials referred to in any of sections `82` to `88` if that information, that part of the information, those materials or that part of those materials were set out in a record and, in dealing with a request for access to that record, he or she would be required under Part 1 to refuse to disclose that record, in whole or in part, for a reason that is set out in that Part or because that Part does not apply to the information or materials in question.
+  **(2)** A **minister** shall not cause to be published any of the information, any part of the information, any of the materials or any part of the materials referred to in any of sections **74** to **78** if that information, that part of the information, those materials or that part of those materials were set out in a record and, in dealing with a request for access to that record, **a head of a government institution** would be required under Part 1 to refuse to disclose that record, in whole or in part, for a reason that is set out in that Part or because that Part does not apply to the information or materials in question.

   **(3)** For the purposes of this section, information that must be published under section `75` or `76` is not personal information.